Billings Breweries in Montana: a Cheerful Guide

 The Street Fight Irish Red Ale was malty yumminess and the Anger Management Belgian Wheat is an absolutely perfect summer beer.

-Having been on a sour kick for a while now, Thirsty Street was the best spot of the Billings breweries to satisfy her sour cravings!
+Having been on a sour kick for a while now, Thirsty Street was the best spot of the Billings breweries to satisfy her sour cravings!⁣

-Thirsty Street recently purchased Yellowstone Valley Brewing, located at the other end of the Billings Brew Trail, which is Montana’s only walkable brewery trail, and is shifting its production to this new and bigger space that will free up the original location to produce Samantha’s sour beers, which can take a year or even more to age in barrels which obviously take up a lot of space.
+They are shifting its production to this new and bigger space that will free up the original location to produce Samantha’s sour beers, which can take a year or even more to age in barrels which obviously take up a lot of space.⁣

 You’ll find all sorts of sour creations at the original location like the Blue Note Blueberry Sour, Lemon Drop American Sour, a 3.14 Apple Pie Sour (math nerds rejoice), and the Go Figure Sour which is aged and then re-fermented over dates and figs.